-- Until further notice, rosters are restricted to those on an entry form for that meet and participating in warm-ups and competition.
-(REQUIRED) - ➤ All non-uniformed team members who are not essential to meet management shall be seated in the general seating area (not any team-exclusive gathering areas) and able to socially distance from other groups.
+- Rosters are restricted to a limit of 15 players in uniform and participating in warm-ups and competition.
+(REQUIRED) - All non-uniformed team members who are not essential to game management shall be seated in the bleachers or general seating area and able to socially distance from other groups.
 (REQUIRED)